opendialogai/opendialog/readme.md

 ### Running DGraph

-If you don't have a `dgprah` directory in the root of your project, run
+If you don't have a `dgraph` directory in the root of your project, run

 ```php artisan vendor:publish --tag=dgraph```